inkytonik/cooma/README.md

 ### Testing

-Use the sbt command `test` to run the automated tests.
+Use the shell command `./test` to run the automated tests.

 ## Examples